CapHuman: Capture Your Moments in Parallel Universes: Experiments

 \paragraph{Visual comparisons.}We focus on the one-shot setting where only one reference image is given.
 We compare our method with the established techniques including Textual Inversion~\cite{gal2023TI}, DreamBooth~\cite{ruiz2023dreambooth}, LoRA~\cite{hu2021lora} and FastComposer~\cite{xiao2023fastcomposer}.
 These methods are designed for personalization and lack of head control.
 For fair comparisons, we combine them with ControlNet~\cite{zhang2023controlnet}, since ControlNet can provide facial landmark-driven control.
 Also, landmark-guided ControlNet~\cite{zhang2023controlnet} is one of our baselines.
 The visual qualitative results are presented in Figure~\ref{fig:main_results}.
 Obviously, landmark-guided ControlNet cannot preserve the individual identity.
 The fine-tuning baselines can preserve the individual identity to a certain extent.
 However, they suffer from the overfitting issue.
 The input prompt might not take effect in some cases.
 It suggests that these methods sacrifice the diversity for the identity memorization.
 Compared with the state-of-the-art approaches, our method shows competitive and impressive generative results with good identity preservation.
 Given only one reference photo, our CapHuman can produce photo-realistic and well-identity-preserved images with various head positions and poses in different contexts.

 \paragraph{Head control capability.} Figure~\ref{fig:position_exp_control} shows the head control capability of our CapHuman.
-The visual results demonstrate our CapHuman can offer 3D-consistent control over the human head in diverse positions, poses, facial expressions, and illuminations.
-More results can be found in Figure~\ref{fig:supp_exp} in the supplementary material. \paragraph{Adapt to other pre-trained models.} The plug-and-play property enables our model can be adapted to other pre-trained models~\cite{toonyou, disney-pixar-cartoon,comic-babes} in the community seamlessly.
+The results demonstrate our CapHuman can offer 3D-consistent control over the human head in diverse positions, poses, facial expressions, and illuminations.
+More results can be found in the appendix. \paragraph{Adapt to other pre-trained models.} The plug-and-play property enables our model can be adapted to other pre-trained models~\cite{toonyou, disney-pixar-cartoon,comic-babes} in the community seamlessly.
 The results are presented in Figure~\ref{fig:our_pretrain}.
-More results can be found in Figure~\ref{fig:supp_real},~\ref{fig:supp_disney},~\ref{fig:supp_toon},~\ref{fig:supp_comic} in the supplementary material.
+More visual results with more styles can be found in the appendix.